NMAT vs MAH-CETAnisha Mukhija

 The MAH MBA CET is conducted only in the Online mode in multiple sessions.
-The exam consists of 200 questions of 200 maximum marks to be completed in 150 minutes.
+The exam consists of 200 questions with 200 maximum marks to be completed in 150 minutes.
 There shall be no negative marking system for this test.
 The medium of CET will be in the English language.

 Examination Mode – Online